The Ross School of Business building

 Yes.
 Graduates holding a student visa are eligible to apply for an Optional Practical Training extension for up to a total of 36 months, helping international students gain additional real-world skills and experience in the U.S.

 Yes!
 As a MAcc student, you are permitted to count a maximum of 6.0 credit hours outside of Ross toward your degree electives.
-These courses must be taken at U-M while enrolled in the program, they must not conflict with your core course schedule and they must be eligible for graduate-level credit.
+These courses must be taken at U-M while enrolled in the program, they must not conflict with your core course schedule, and they must be eligible for graduate-level credit.
 External courses may not be transferred into the program.

 If becoming a CPA is one of your goals, our program is designed in part to prepare you with the skills and knowledge needed.
 Program advisors make good faith efforts to work with each individual student who notifies us that they wish to seek licensure, to tailor a program pathway that will meet the educational requirements of their intended state licensure.

 Each State Board of Accountancy makes the final determination on whether or not you are eligible to sit for the exam.
-State educational requirements for CPA licensure are subject to change, and the University of Michigan cannot guarantee that all such requirements will be satisfied through completion of the Ross MAcc.
+State educational requirements for CPA licensure are subject to change, and the University of Michigan cannot guarantee that all such requirements will be satisfied through the completion of the Ross MAcc.
 Students interested in obtaining a CPA license are therefore strongly encouraged to confirm their ability to satisfy all educational requirements for CPA licensure with the State Accountancy Board in the specific state or U.S. district or territory where they wish to become licensed.
 Contact information for State Accountancy Boards in all jurisdictions can be found on the National Association for State Boards of Accountancy’s (NASBA) directory page.
-If you have any difficulty locating the relevant contact information, please contact the program office and we will assist you.
+If you have any difficulty locating the relevant contact information, please contact the Program Office, and we will assist you.

 CPA candidates at the University of Michigan have pass rates much higher than the national average, with 12 students earning the AICPA Elijah Watt Sells Award since 2012.
 This prestigious award is an honor given to candidates who obtain a cumulative average score above 95.50 across all four sections of the CPA exam within one year on their first attempt.